TOGA Group of Companies

 The Addison Project

-It was five incredible years at The Addison Project, and throughout that time, together, we made a phenomenal impact on communities across Sydney.
-To try and quantify the impact that The Addison Project had on the community would just not do it justice.
-It not only touched thousands in need, but also had an immeasurable impact on all the volunteers and people involved in setting it up.
+It was nearly five years at The Addison Project, and throughout that time, we made a phenomenal impact on communities across Sydney.
+In total 73,912 nights accommodation was provided and $1,620,000 was saved in retail rent.
+It not only touched thousands of those in need, but also had an immeasurable impact on all the volunteers and people involved in setting it up.

 Awards